ainfosec/FISSURE/Help/Markdown/UploadingPythonScripts.md

-# Uploading Python Scripts
+# Attack Python Scripts

 ## Creating Python Scripts
 Non-GNU Radio attacks can be added to the FISSURE library by uploading specially configured Python (.py) files.
-A function is needed within the Python script to identify which variables will be modifiable in the FISSURE Dashboard (`getArguments()`).
+A function is needed within the Python script to identify which variables can be modified in the FISSURE Dashboard (`getArguments()`).
 Those variables are used by the system as command line arguments during execution of the script.
+All FISSURE branches accept both Python2 and Python3 attack scripts.

 ### Scapy Example
 The following example uses Scapy to send multiple deauthentication frames from a wireless interface.
 Use the code as a reference for creating future Python scripts.